 Erectile Dysfunction in Your 20s: Overview & Facts

-If you’re in your 20s and sometimes find it difficult to get an erection, you’re not alone.
-According to the National Institutes of Health, about 30 million men in the United States are affected by erectile dysfunction — that’s roughly one in every five adult men.
+In fact, according to the National Institutes of Health, about 30 million American men are affected by erectile dysfunction — that’s roughly one in every five adult men.

 9 Causes of Erectile Dysfunction in Your 20s